awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/flexible-payment-scheduler.md

 # Flexible Payment Scheduler<a name="flexible-payment-scheduler"></a>

 Flexible payment scheduler enables you to extend private offers with a custom payment schedule\.
 The schedule can be spread over up to three years, and the customer makes payments in regular installments\.
-Once subscribed, your customers can see all the payments on the schedule and on their AWS invoice, helping them track their spending\.
-Flexible payment scheduler is available for private offers on SaaS contracts products\.
+After they are subscribed, your customers can see all the payments on the schedule and on their AWS invoice, helping them track their spending\.
+Flexible payment scheduler is available for private offers on AMI multi\-year and SaaS contracts products\.

-**Note**
-You must be enrolled in the [AWS Marketplace Enhanced Data Sharing Program](https://docs.aws.amazon.com/marketplace/latest/userguide/enhanced-data-sharing.html) to extend private offers\.

 Any customer on invoice terms, for example net\-30 or net\-60 terms, can subscribe to a private offer with a flexible payment schedule\.
 Customers who pay their AWS bill using a credit card can't\.
 If you try to create a private offer with a custom payment schedule for a customer who isn't on invoice terms, you receive an error\.